joelouthan/theologic.us/content/posts/4-study-genesis/2022-01-06-study-genesis10.md

 ><sup> 38 </sup> son of Enos, son of Seth, son of Adam, son of God.

-#### Lineage not of power, nor royalty, nor wealth but one of faith
+### Lineage not of power, nor royalty, nor wealth but one of faith

+>Hebrews 11:1-2 (CSB) Now faith is the reality of what is hoped for, the proof of what is not seen.
+For by this our ancestors were approved.

 >Galatians 2:20 (CSB) I have been crucified with Christ, and I no longer live, but Christ lives in me.
 The life I now live in the body, I live by faith in the Son of God, who loved me and gave himself for me.